Best daily deals

 You get three basic ear tip sizes.

-A comfortable, fairly low-profile pair of wired earbuds for under $20, the Moondrop Chu II has excellent isolation and sound quality, and even fits better than the originals.
+For under $20, the Moondrop Chu II is a comfortable, fairly low-profile pair of wired earbuds with excellent isolation and sound quality.
 It hooks around the back of your ear for a secure fit, so it’s less likely to dislodge in your sleep.
 It connects using a 3.5mm TRRS cable, so you’ll need a headphone jack for these earbuds.

 The Moondrop Chu II has an in-line mic and control module on the wires, so you won’t have any accidental misfires overnight from moving your head.
 The biggest problem this pair of earbuds presents is the pressure you might put on your ears if you’re a side sleeper.
 There’s also the added potential wrinkle of wearing wired earbuds while you’re asleep and rolling over.
-Although, the cable is removable if you find it getting in the way an tangled in your bed sheets.
+However, the cable is removable if you find it getting in the way and tangled in your bed sheets.

 SG recommended